Chart Color Schemes

 Mount Pleasant has a typical household mix, with a lower-than-average median household size

-Family households account for 74.4% of all households, including 34.6% couples with children, 31.5% couples without children, and 7.1% single parent families.
+Family households account for 74.4% of all households, consisting of 34.6% couples with children, 31.5% couples without children, and 7.1% single parent families.
 Non-family households make up the remaining 25.6%, with lone person households at 23.5% and group households comprising 2.1% of the total.
 The median household size is 2.5 people, which is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households